tlhutch/test-playbooks/tests/README.md

         tower.example.com ansible_ssh_user=root
         EOF

-7. Disable ansible host key checking

-        export ANSIBLE_HOST_KEY_CHECKING=False

-Or you can specify it as a host variable in the inventory file.

-        ansible_ssh_extra_args='-o StrictHostKeyChecking=no'

 8. From the root directory of the repository, run all the tests with the following command.
 Note, it's more common to limit test execution with either the `-m` and/or `-k` parameters.